KrasnitzLab/sgains/docs/tutorial-navin2011.md

 ### Process downloaded data

-* To process downloaded data you can use `process` subcommand:
+* To process downloaded data you can use the `process` subcommand:

     ```
     sgains.py -p 8 process --genome-dir hg19 \